 First-year applicants, transfer applicants and current USC students applying for our BFA program will each submit slightly different versions of the USC Kaufman Portfolio.
 The USC Kaufman Portfolio is housed on SlideRoom.
 All first-year applicants and transfer applicants must also complete the USC Undergraduate Application, which includes the Common Application and USC Writing Supplement (FY) or Program Materials (T).
 All application materials are due by December 1.

-First-year and transfer applicants will access the USC Kaufman Portfolio via the Common Application.
+First-year applicants and transfer applicants will access the USC Kaufman Portfolio via the USC Undergraduate Application.
 When you select ‘KSOD: Dance, BFA’ as your major on the Common Application, you will be asked to confirm that you are applying to a program that requires a portfolio.
-Select ‘Yes’ to generate a new section titled Portfolio.
+Select ‘Yes’ to generate a new section titled ‘Portfolio’.
 The link provided in this section will take you to SlideRoom.
 More importantly, it will connect your USC Undergraduate Application with your USC Kaufman Portfolio.
 ONLY current USC students should proceed directly to SlideRoom to submit the USC Kaufman Portfolio.

 The USC Kaufman Portfolio includes the below components.